Anjou

 Citrus Quinoa Salad: The blend of quinoa, orange, grapefruit, and mint is refreshing and harmonizes with the fruity acidity of Anjou blanc.

-Risotto with asparagus and lemon: The freshness of the asparagus and the acidity of the lemon complement well the complexity and liveliness of the Anjou blanc.
+Risotto with asparagus and lemon: The freshness of the asparagus and the acidity of the lemon complement well the complexity and vivacity of the Anjou blanc.

 Cheese